VUmcCGP/wisecondor/README.md

 ### sample_chr_statistics.bed

 This file contains some interesting statistics for each chromosome.
 The definition of the Z-scores matches the one from the 'sample_segments.bed'.
 Might be interesting for NIPT.

 # Dependencies

 - R (v3.4) packages
     - jsonlite (v1.5)
-    - png (v0.1-7)
 - R Bioconductor (v3.5) packages
     - DNAcopy (v1.50.1)
 - Python (v2.7) libraries